VedaWebProject/Tekst/docs/content/setup/installation.md

 - A webserver configured to handle traffic between the outside world and Tekst **via HTTPS** (!)
 - Access to a working, reliable **SMTP server** to send out emails containing verification links, password reset links, etc. It is important that this SMTP server is well-configured so the emails it sends actually reach their recepients.
 Whether you use a third-party SMTP server (like the one of your email provider) or your own self-hosted one is up to you.
 If you plan to run Tekst in [closed mode](../index.md#closed-mode) (only one or more administrators, no public users who can create content), this requirement is **not strictly necessary**.

-## Initial configuration
+## Configuration

-The following values can be configured in an `.env` file to match your deployment environment and needed features.
-Use the below list for guidance.
-The configuration defaults to values for a full-featured, Docker-based production environment served at `/` (root path).
-There _are_ things you _have to_ configure for them to work, though.
-By default, the application will later be available locally on port `8087` at `127.0.0.1`.
+Tekst can be configured via an `.env` file to match your deployment environment and feature requirements.
+See `Tekst-API/.env.template` for a `.env` file template.
+Use the list on the [Configuration](configuration.md) page for guidance.
+The configuration defaults to sensible values wherever possible.
+There _are_ things you **have to configure** for Tekst to work, though.

 ## Deploy via Docker (recommended)